2018 United Kingdom wildfires: Saddleworth Moor

 The fire was near to a densely populated area of northern England.
 Satellite imagery showed smoke drifting towards Sheffield and Leeds on 25 June, before the wind direction changed and the smoke cloud was redirected over Manchester and towards Liverpool on 26–27 June.
 As a result, air quality levels across Greater Manchester dropped due to smoke and ash drifting across the city from the fire, forming a widespread haze at ground level.
 Emergency services supplied dust masks to residents living closest to the fire, in Stalybridge and surrounding areas, on 27 June; four local schools – three primary schools and a secondary school – were closed, and residents were advised to keep their doors and windows closed.
 One GP at a Manchester surgery told BBC News that he had treated numerous people suffering from respiratory illnesses relating to the fire, including nosebleeds, coughs and eye problems.
 On 27 June, the burning caused particle pollution to reach as far away as Wigan, Warrington and St Helens - 37 miles away.
-This pollution reached an eight out of ten on the air quality index.
+This pollution reached an eight out of ten on the air quality index with fine particulate concentrations (PM2.5) increasing by over 300% in Oldham and Manchester and up to 50% in areas up to 80 km away.

 As night fell on 27 June 29 fire engines and more than 100 firefighters were at the scene of the fire, including crews from Greater Manchester, Cheshire and Derbyshire; two helicopters were in use, and had so far dropped more than 65,000 gallons of water on the fire from above.
 The Salvation Army arrived at the scene, handing out 1000 bottles of water, 600 Mars bars and sandwiches made from 40 loaves of bread to firefighters.
 Other charities and individuals brought much food and drinking water to the fire sites.

 After three weeks, on 18 July, it was declared the fire was extinguished.
 In total 7 sqmi of moorland were burned and the Manchester fire service declared it one of the busiest periods it has ever faced.
 Aside from the extensive firefighting effort also recent rainfall had led to the final declaration of the fire being extinguished.
 One wildlife expert said the effects of the fire could last for up to fifteen years.